home edit page issue tracker

 Description

-The UD_Nheengatu-CompLin is a treebank of Nheengatu (ISO-639: yrl), also known, inter alia, as Modern Tupi and Língua Geral Amazônica.
-It comprises sentences from diverse published sources, e.g., spontaneous speech, grammatical descriptions, fables, myths, coursebooks, and dictionaries.
+UD_Nheengatu-CompLin is a treebank of Nheengatu, also known as Modern Tupi and Língua Geral Amazônica (ISO 639: yrl).
+It comprises sentences drawn from a wide range of published sources, including spontaneous speech, grammatical descriptions, fables, myths, coursebooks, and dictionaries.

-The development of this treebank and related tools and resources is part of the research activities of the Research Group on Computation and Natural Language (Computação e Linguagem Natural — CompLin) at the Humanities Center of the Federal University of Ceará in Brazil.
+The development of this treebank and related tools is part of the research activities of the Research Group on Computation and Natural Language (Computação e Linguagem Natural — CompLin) at the Humanities Center of the Federal University of Ceará, Brazil.
 The main contributor to this effort is Leonel Figueiredo de Alencar, coordinator of the CompLin group.
-Additional annotators include Dominick Maia Alexandre and Juliana Lopes Gurgel, scholarship holder with the DACILAT project, funded by the São Paulo State Research Support Foundation (Fundação de Amparo à Pesquisa do Estado de São Paulo — FAPESP) under Process No. 22/09158-5.
+Additional annotators include Dominick Maia Alexandre, Hélio Leonam Barroso Silva, and Juliana Lopes Gurgel, who was a scholarship holder in the DACILAT project funded by the São Paulo Research Foundation (Fundação de Amparo à Pesquisa do Estado de São Paulo — FAPESP), Process No. 22/09158-5.

-The following repository contains the most update development version of the treebank as well as related tools and resources:
+The following repository contains the most up-to-date development version of the treebank, as well as related tools and resources:

 https://github.com/CompLin/nheengatu